 William Fehr Collection at the Castle of Good Hope

-Due to restoration and renovation at the Castle of Good Hope, the following Iziko Museum spaces at the Castle will be closed for 3-4 months until June 2015:
+Due to restoration and renovation at the Castle of Good Hope, the following Iziko Museum spaces at the Castle will be closed until further notice.

 - The Good Hope Gallery.

 The Castle of Good Hope will remain open to the public during this period.
 The William Fehr collection at the Castle is currently open to the public but is due to reopen shortly.
 Also view the William Fehr Collection of artworks on paper at Iziko Rust en Vreugd, located at 78 Buitenkant Street, Cape Town.

 Fine and interesting examples of paintings and decorative arts of special relevance to the Cape are to be found in the William Fehr Collection.
 Contained in the collection is a wealth of historical information concerning the peoples and landscapes of early colonial South Africa.
 It is one of the most important public collections of artefacts of the period.